 A longterm project investigating contemporary wo/man’s perception of Nature and the utopian dream of travelling into the wild.

-House of Wild Wood Woman is a homemade home, a refuge for the recluse, a mobile forest cabin and a travelling museum and gallery, all-in-ONE.
+House of Wild Wood Woman is a homemade home, a refuge for the recluse, a mobile forest cabin and a nomadic museum and gallery, all-in-ONE.

 It was created in the summer 2010 and has since functioned as an art based platform for site-specific art projects with a focus on creating dialogue about our perception of nature.

 Watch out!
 House of Wild Wood Woman is coming to a forest near you soon!